dmitrykudinov/CarND-Behavioral-Cloning-P3/README.md

 #### 1. An appropriate model architecture has been employed

-My model architecure was inspired by the NVidia architecture described in https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/ and consists of five convolutional layers of 5x5 and 3x3 filter sizes, depths between 24 and 64, all with RELU activations.
+My model architecture was inspired by the NVidia architecture described in https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/ and consists of five convolutional layers of 5x5 and 3x3 filter sizes, depths between 24 and 64, all with RELU activations.

-The fully connected layers mimic the above NVidia architecture with the only difference, that I added a Droput with probability of 0.2 to prevent too much overfitting.
+The fully connected layers mimic the above NVidia architecture with the only difference, that I added a Dropout with probability of 0.2 to prevent too much overfitting.

 The model includes data normalization using a Keras lambda layer, where color channels are squeezed into the -16..+16 range to keep the default starting learning rate of Adam optimizer small compared to the input data.